 Crispy and Frannie have been travelling Australia now for 2.5 years (not including the Coronavirus bit!)
 We’ve both tried things we’ve never done before since we’ve been on the road, which is an exciting part of the whole adventure.
-Our first job on the road was on a remote NT Cattle station.
+Our first job on the road was at a remote NT Cattle station.
 Crispy was a Bore Runner/Station Hand/Essential services officer.
-Frannie was a Take Away Cook/Customer Service/Cleaner/General Assistant for whatever needed doing, in the station store that serviced the local remote community of about 300 people.
+Frannie was a Take-Away Cook/Customer Service/Cleaner/General Assistant for whatever needed doing, in the station store that serviced the local remote community of about 300 people.
 Talk about a life-changing experience!
-And we found that Job on Gumtree Jobs.
+We found that Job on Gumtree Jobs.

 We then got a job through a local Facebook jobs group for Crispy driving Dump trucks and Excavators for a mine near Cloncurry.
 No experience, but they needed a bum on that seat.
-He had a HR Licence, which is a great ticket to have.
-We both have these, and Frannie was a Bus Driver a few year back now.
+He had an HR Licence, which is a great ticket to have.
+We both have these, and Frannie was a Bus Driver a few years back now.
 Frannie went into the Woolworths to see if they needed anyone.
-Shed ended up almost full time as a front-End supervisor!
-The good thing about a company like that, is your training is nationwide, so you can then go to other Woolies and be ready to hit the ground running.
+She ended up almost full-time as a front-End supervisor!
+The good thing about a company like that is your training is nationwide, so you can then go to other Woolies and be ready to hit the ground running.

-However, to make sure we are getting a look in the door, we now can pass the “must have forklift ticket” test.
-This means we can do warehousing, pick-packing, courier deliveries, factory work, even some harvest work.
+However, to make sure we are getting a look in the door, we now can pass the “must-have forklift ticket” test.
+This means we can do warehousing, pick-packing, courier deliveries, factory work, and even some harvest work.
 All of these are great places to pick up jobs where it doesn’t matter to them if you don’t plan on spending the next 10 years there when you apply.
-These places are used to a transient workforce, so they don’t expect massive commitments from you up front in order to put you on.
+These places are used to a transient workforce, so they don’t expect massive commitments from you upfront in order to put you on.
 Makes it much easier when it comes time to move on!
-Plus its not hard to make yourself do a tough, physical or menial job for a couple of months, when you know you’ll be lazing on a beach for a couple of months after you are all cashed up again!
+Plus it’s not hard to make yourself do a tough, physical or menial job for a couple of months when you know you’ll be lazing on a beach for a couple of months after you are all cashed up again!

 Traveling Beans was born from a mobile coffee business I had in Hervey Bay.
 We sold that and bought a truck and built a coffee pod for the back which could be lifted off with jacks.